Vitals

 Wishes

-Conduct testing and more interations of design after the product is fully built
+Conduct more testing and interations of design after the product is fully built

 Explore further in depth on how to build product growth through forming user habits using UI/UX